nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/GWAS-in-the-cloud/download_accessAWS.md

 You need lots of other helper utilities to run today's pipeline so now is a good time to install them all:

-=== "Code"
+=== "AWS Instance"
     ```
     sudo apt-get install autoconf autogen g++ gcc make automake pkg-config zlib1g-dev curl gdebi-core -y ghostscript-x
     ```
 !!!
 Important
-    Installing helper utilities is VERY important, all sorts of errors in installations/plotting happen if it's not run!
+    Installing helper utilities is VERY important.
+All sorts of errors in installations/plotting happen if it's not run!
 For example, you will install "vcftools" in later parts of this tutorial which absolutely needs "autoconf", "autogen", and "make" to be preinstalled. zlib is a library implementing the deflate compression method found in gzip and PKZIP. gdebi lets you install local deb packages resolving and installing its dependencies.
 And to run plotting functions in R, you will need Ghostscript, an interpreter of the PDF format.

 ## Step 5: Upload data to AWS

 * To upload data from your local computer to AWS, you must first logout of AWS.
 Type:

-=== "Code"
+=== "AWS Instance"
     ```
     logout
     ```

 * Now you are back in your local Mac terminal.
 You can upload files to AWS by typing this command:

-=== "Code"
+=== "Local Machine"
     ```
     scp -i ~/Desktop/GWAS/amazon.pem ~/Desktop/GWAS/pruned_coatColor_maf_geno.vcf.gz ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com:~/GWAS/
     scp -i ~/Desktop/GWAS/amazon.pem ~/Desktop/GWAS/coatColor.pheno ubuntu@ec2-???-???-???-???.compute-1.amazonaws.com:~/GWAS/